 Understanding API Sales

-This article provides a high-level summary of the API Sales process on the Powered by Jumbo (PBJ) Platform.
+This article provides a high-level summary of the API Sales functionality on the Jumbo Lottery Platform (JLP).

 What Is An API?